 A loan designed to help students pay for post-secondary education expenses

 Looking to invest in your future?
-United Texas provides affordable higher education financing for students and recent graduates through LendKey, a credit union managed network.
+United Texas provides affordable higher education financing and refinancing of existing loans for students and recent graduates through LendKey, a credit union managed network.

 Thinking about online college classes?
 Here are three things to consider.